 Splenic haemangiopericytomas are typically asymptomatic or can result in splenomegaly.

-These are a soft tissue vascular neoplasm arising from capillary pericytes 1.
-It is often characterised as having variable biologic behaviour, but it is regarded as a tumor that may have very high malignant potential 3.
+These are soft tissue vascular neoplasms arising from capillary pericytes 1.
+It is often characterised as having variable biologic behaviour, but it is regarded as a tumour that may have very high malignant potential 3.

 Since the tumours are very rare, with only occasional case reports describing the imaging findings.